New Orleans Car Accident Lawyer

 Contact an Experienced New Orleans Accident Lawyer

 If you suffered personal injuries or property damage in a New Orleans car accident near you, you may be facing important legal deadlines.
 Lavis Law Firm – Personal Injury & Accident Attorney will discuss your claim with you immediately.
+We can also help if you need a rideshare accident lawyer in New Orleans.
 If we agree to handle your case, we will do so on a contingency fee basis.
 No fee is owed if there is no recovery.
 You only pay if we win your case.
-For a FREE CASE REVIEW, contact a New Orleans auto accident attorney at 504-834-4000 or complete our online form.
+For a FREE CASE REVIEW, contact a New Orleans & Louisiana Car Accident Lawyer today at 504-834-4000 or email us.

-What Are 11 Key Steps to Take Immediately After a Car Accident?
+What Are 10 Key Steps to Take Immediately After a New Orleans Car Accident?

-- Do not state how you physically feel as sometimes injures and associated symptoms take time to develop.
-Of course, if you are seriously injured, take an ambulance to the hospital.
+• Do not state how you physically feel as sometimes injures and associated symptoms take time to develop.
+If you are injured, take an ambulance to the hospital.

 How To Get Your New Orleans Accident Report?